TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 ## Managing data expiration

-It\'s impractical to expect that cached data will always be consistent with the original data.
-Data in the original data store might change after it\'s been cached, causing the cached data to become stale.
+It's impractical to expect that cached data will always be consistent with the original data.
+Data in the original data store might change after it's been cached, causing the cached data to become stale.
 Therefore, apps should implement a strategy that helps to ensure that the data in the cache is as up-to-date as possible, but can also detect and handle situations that arise when the data in the cache has become